 We adopted our ‘secret sauce’ strategy to help us get our customer projects up, running and completed more quickly.
 Like you, we don’t enjoy projects that seem to go on forever, as our consultants can also get project fatigue.
 And while some technology partners may rub their hands together in glee at the prospect of a prolonged implementation and a seemingly never-ending stream of invoices, that’s not our thing.
 Those projects are emotionally, professionally, and financially draining for everyone involved.

 From a business perspective, we prefer shorter, sharper, well-defined projects.
 They’re good for everyone.
-Our objective is to have you in the market and operational - ideally within 100 days - so that we so that we can refer to your successful adoption of our business in the market.
+Our objective is to have you in the market and operational - ideally within 100 days - so that we can refer to your successful adoption of our business in the market.

 Let’s start with the basic premise that you want/need to replace your old business application with a new solution with enhancements which improve your business processes.
 And you want it sooner, rather than later.